LOCKbusiness/api/README.md

 # Registration

 1. Contact [support](support@lock.space) to registrate your wallet name
-2. Create an address on selected blockchain (eg. DeFiChain)
+2. Create an address on selected blockchain (e.g. DeFiChain)
 3. Get and sign message from sign-message endpoint: https://dev.api.lock.space/swagger/#/Authentication/AuthController_getSignMessage
 4. Register the user with the sign-up endpoint: https://dev.api.lock.space/swagger/#/Authentication/AuthController_signUp
 5. Now you can get your access token (with address & signature) with the sign-in endpoint: https://dev.api.lock.space/swagger/#/Authentication/AuthController_signIn